Marco Bortolotti

-Marco Bortolotti (born 21 January 1991) is an Italian tennis player who specializes in doubles.
-He has a career-high ATP doubles ranking of world No. 87 achieved on 19 August 2024.
+Marco Bortolotti (born 21 January 1991) is an Italian former tennis player who specializes in doubles.
+He has a career-high ATP doubles ranking of world No. 85 achieved on 9 September 2024 and a career-high singles ranking of No. 355 achieved on 25 April 2016.

 Bortolotti has won nine ATP Challenger doubles titles.

-He also has a career-high singles ranking of No. 355, achieved on 25 April 2016.
+In January 2024, the International Tennis Integrity Agency determined that Bortolotti bore no fault or negligence for testing positive for clostebol in October 2023.